 - A. If we take the idea of parallelism further, we move in the direction of a DISTRIBUTED SYSTEM. - 1.
 In the parallelism model we have discussed thus far, the overall system still resembles a centralized system in the sense that the database and the CPU's accessing it still reside at a single physical site. - 2.
-In a distributed system, the database is spread over a number of physical sites, each of which houses a portion of the database.
-(Often, this distribution mirrors the organizational structure of the database's owner.) - B. Distributed systems are characterized by a much looser coupling between systems, which facilitates increased gains through parallelism. - C. We discuss this as the next major topic.
+In a distributed system, the database is spread over a number of physical sites, each of which houses a all or portion of the database with all or portions possibly replicated at multiple sites.
+(Often, especially in the latter case, this distribution mirrors the organizational structure of the database's owner.) - 3.
+This may also address he issue of vulnerability to failure of a single site if the distribution model is such that all of the information in the database is available at multiple sites. - B. Distributed systems are characterized by a much looser coupling between systems, which facilitates increased gains through parallelism. - C. We discuss this as the next major topic.